-During 2020 and 2021, Act 2 will lay the groundwork for a convention of states that encourages the best thinking of the nation and resolves the most pressing problems of our day.
+During 2021, Path To Reform is laying the groundwork for a convention of states that encourages the best thinking of the nation and resolves the most pressing problems of our day.
 It would replace a process of ineffective, wasteful activity with a clear and efficient one that cuts to the quick and fixes our broken government once and for all.

 We will develop communication networks to reach legislators in all 50 states, engage thought leaders, build support of legislative leaders, help them extend that support to the full assembly and senate of each state, and finalize plans for a Planning Conference to be held in August 2021.

 Personnel expense . . . . . . . . . . . $165,000

 Travel to build network . . . . . . . . .
 45,000